Trinity College Dublin

 Trinity is ranked

-- 28th in the world for English Language and Literature
+- 28th in the world in English Language & Literature

-- 42nd in the world for Modern Languages
+- 42nd in the world in Performing Arts